William Greiner: Work and Publications

+Greiner’s work was included in two recently published anthologies, RECKONINGS and RECONSTRUCTIONS (Southern Photography from The Do Good Fund), 2022, Georgia Museum of Art, University of Georgia, and LOUISIANA LENS, 2023, The Historic New Orleans Collection.

+UNO Press has announced they will publish Greiner’s third monograph in 2025, titled NEUTRAL GROUND (New Orleans 1990-2005).

 Awards

 Greiner was awarded a Louisiana Endowment for the Arts (LEA) Fellowship in 2004.

 Permanent collections and exhibitions

-Greiners' photographs can be found in over sixty permanent museum collections, including the Ogden Museum of Southern Art in New Orleans; The Addison Gallery of American Art in Andover, Massachusetts; Art Institute of Chicago in Illinois; plus the J. Paul Getty Museum and the San Francisco Museum of Modern Art in California.
-The National Portrait Gallery, London, acquired seven portraits, by Greiner, of prominent British citizens in 2017.
+Greiners' photographs can be found in over sixty permanent museum collections, including the Museum of Modern Art (New York City), Ogden Museum of Southern Art in New Orleans; The Addison Gallery of American Art in Andover, Massachusetts; Art Institute of Chicago in Illinois; plus the J. Paul Getty Museum and the San Francisco Museum of Modern Art in California.

 In 1993, Greiner's work was exhibited in a two-man show with William Eggleston at the Contemporary Arts Center, New Orleans.

 William Eggleston and the Color Tradition, an exhibition exploring the art of American color photography over the last 30 years, was on view at the J. Paul Getty Museum from October 26, 1999 through January 30, 2000.
-The exhibition included work by: Greiner along with Adam Bartos, Virginia Beahan and Laura McPhee, John Divola, Jim Dow, Mitch Epstein, Rhea Garen, Alex Harris, David Husom, Stephen Johnson, William Larson, and Joel Sternfeld.
+The exhibition included work by Greiner along with: Adam Bartos, Virginia Beahan and Laura McPhee, John Divola, Jim Dow, Mitch Epstein, Rhea Garen, Alex Harris, David Husom, Stephen Johnson, William Larson, and Joel Sternfeld.